About

 WELCOME!

-The Preble County Convention & Visitors Bureau is pleased to extend an invitation to visit our beautiful Preble County.
-Preble County is home to eight charming, historic Covered Bridges nestled along the picturesque prairies, rolling hills, wetlands, rivers and streams of our agriculturally rich heritage.
+The Preble County Convention & Visitors Bureau would like to extend to you an invitation to visit our beautiful Preble County.

-Take in a scenic sunrise while fishing, hunting, hiking or camping at one of our local parks and campgrounds.
-Enjoy our Farmers Markets and local live entertainment…and be sure not to miss, our famous Preble County Fair or Pork Festival, Camden’s Black Walnut Festival, Lewisburg’s Derby Days, New Paris’ Apple Fest, West Alexandria’s Oktoberfest, the DeKalb Super Pull, the U.S. 127 or National Road Yard Sales, Old Fashioned 4th of July at the Preble County Historical Society — or one of the dozens of other events throughout the year.
+Take in a scenic sunrise while fishing, hunting, or camping at one of the local parks.
+But be sure not to miss the famous Preble County Pork Festival, Camden’s Black Walnut Festival, Lewisburg’s Derby Days, New Paris’ Apple Fest, West Alexandria’s Oktoberfest, Bullen Equestrian Center’s major equestrian and quarter horse events, the U.S. 127 or National Road Yard Sales–or one of the dozens of other events.
 There is something for the whole family to enjoy here in Preble County!

-We invite you to visit often and experience everything Preble County has to offer.
+We hope you visit often so you can experience everything Preble County has to offer.

 HISTORY OF PREBLE COUNTY